top of page

 The truth is…

-• It’s OK to skip preparing for the Big Meal and order takeout instead.
+• It’s OK to skip preparing for the Big Fancy Meal and order takeout instead.

 • It’s OK to celebrate the holidays with NEITHER side of the family and do your own thing.

-• It’s OK to turn down invitations for that holiday party/dinner/gathering and watch movies instead.
+• It’s OK to turn down invitations for that holiday party/dinner/gathering and watch your favorite movies with a hot cup of cocoa instead.

 • It’s OK to take this year off from buying gifts for friends and extended family.

-• It’s OK to take a bath, a nap, or read a book instead of searching for online shopping deals.
+• It’s OK to take a bath, a nap, and read a book instead of searching for online shopping deals or participating in every single activity.

-Feeling guilty when you set a boundary - especially during the holidays?
+Feeling guilty when you express needs and set boundaries - especially during the holidays?

 What everyone else does to celebrate the holidays is not always what is best for you.